Adham-111/Inventory-Dashboard/README.md

 # 📊 Inventory Dashboard Project

-An interactive **Inventory Management Dashboard** built using **Excel/Power BI** to monitor and optimize sales, stock, and inventory performance.
+An interactive **Inventory Management Dashboard** built using **Power BI** to monitor and optimize sales, stock, and inventory performance.

 ---